Hydra-Chain/hydragon-core-contracts/README.md

 Contract for committing epochs and keeping validators' data, handling validators' access

-- Access control: Used for whitelisting addresses (whitelisted addresses can register) this feature can also be disabled so anyone can register and set a node
 - Dao Incentive: Distributes rewards that are kept for DAOs in the network, later those rewards are sent to the vault and could be sent to a specific contract if the governance agrees that is it helping the network!
 - Inspector: Handles validator bans, initiating a ban after certain inactivity of blocks and permanent ban applying penalty and giving reward (if non-governance wallet) ban the user!
 - Validator Manager: Handles validator information like status, keeping registered information and more.
 - Validators Data: Keep real-time data for validator voting power.
+- Whitelisting: Used for whitelisting addresses (whitelisted addresses can register) this feature can also be disabled so anyone can register and set a node

 #### HydraStaking: